g-leon/redditbot_and_api/README.md

-# redditbot
+# redditbot-and-api
-A reddit bot that fetches posts and comments and an api that serves them
+Reddit bot that fetches latests posts and comments & api that serves them